 - If you can’t get it, get the next best thing

-Several years ago, I fell into a bad habit of not eating dinner in the evening because my husband was away at work and it was just me.
-I thought why bother cooking something for just me – it just seemed like too much effort.
-As it turns out, later in the evening I ended up snacking on things I shouldn’t of, I slept very poorly, and I put on weight.
+A few years ago, I got into the bad habit of skipping dinner when my husband was away at work, leaving just me at home.
+I figured, “Why bother cooking for one?”
+It felt like too much effort.
+But later in the evening, I’d end up snacking on things I shouldn’t, sleeping poorly, and gaining weight.

-Sometimes I just think I’m not hungry, but then I start eating and realise that I’m hungrier than I thought.
-Perhaps you’ve had this experience too.
+Sometimes, I think I’m not hungry at all, but once I start eating, I realize I was hungrier than I thought.
+Maybe you’ve had that experience too?

-On days where I don’t feel overly hungry in the evenings I’ll have something light:
+On days where I don’t feel overly hungry in the evenings I’ll have something light.
+Here are some of my favourites:

 Comments